 We will start the configuration by creating a Web Server with one instance.
 This will allow us to start with the minimal configuration required for the application and new instances will be added based on the snapshot of the master instance.

-Creating the Web Server example
+A web server running PHP applications with one instance Creating the Web Server example

 1. Select Programming Language: PHP